brainglobe/bgviewer/README.md

-# bgviewer
+#bgviewer

-Visualisation and exploration of brainglobe atlases
+Visualisation and exploration of brain atlases